Blogs | IDCC Health Services in Brooklyn

 When to See a Doctor About Nasal Scabbing

-If scabs inside your nose don’t heal after a week or are accompanied by the symptoms mentioned above, it’s recommended to visit a doctor.
+If scabs inside nose your nose don’t heal after a week or are accompanied by the symptoms mentioned above, it’s recommended to visit a doctor. if you experience any of the following symptoms along with nose pain inside, it’s essential to seek medical care:

 In some cases, recurrent scabs may be related to underlying medical conditions that require specialized treatment.